paduanton/car-shop-api/README.md

 # Overview

 Car Shop API is a Restful API project that implements a system to handle sales of Cars to Car Owners.
+This project is written in Python 3 Django + MySQL

 **Requirements**